galaxyproject/training-material/topics/instructors/tutorials/setup-tiaas-for-training/tutorial.md

 >
 > 1. [Fill out the form](https://usegalaxy.eu/request-tiaas)
 >
-> 2. The EU admin team will review the request and get in touch with you as needed to identify the compute resources you need for your training
+> 2. The UseGalaxy.eu admin team will review the request and get in touch with you as needed to identify the compute resources you need for your training
 >
-> 3. The EU admin team will inform you of the URL you should provide to your participants during the training.
+> 3. The UseGalaxy.eu admin team will inform you of the URL you should provide to your participants during the training.
 They can open this URL and they will be added to the special training group
 >
 {: .hands_on}